renukaKandii/promptLY/ReadME.md

 Occasionally (≈1% of cases) the AI may:
 - Address you instead of the sender
-- Misinterpret sender/recipient in complex email threads with multiple people
+- Misinterpret sender/recipient in complex email threads
 - Get confused by forwarded messages with nested quotes

-**Workarounds:**
+**Best practices for email replies:**
+- Select the entire email (from "Dear..." to signature)
+- Hover over the "Reply to Email" card to see the tooltip reminder
+- For complex threads, add explicit custom instruction

+**Workarounds if it fails:**
 1. Click **▶ Run** again (often works on second try)
 2. Add explicit instruction: "I am replying to them, not the other way around"
 3. Manually edit the generated output
 4. Use Custom Instructions instead of Quick Prompt

-**When it works best:**
-- Simple 1-on-1 email threads
-- Clear sender/recipient context
-- Standard business correspondence

 ### UI & Interaction

+**Space-Saving Design:**
+- Custom Instructions hidden by default (saves vertical space)
+- Auto-expands when you click a Quick Prompt
+- Allows Run button to be visible without scrolling
+- Click "+ Show Custom" to manually expand

+**Inline Status Messages:**
+- Action feedback appears in Input header (between "INPUT" and "Clear")
+- See "Generating...", "Done!", "Copied!" right where you're working
+- Auto-hides after 3 seconds to keep UI clean
+- Top status bar only shows AI availability (doesn't change during operations)

 **Output Clearing:**
 - Previous output is cleared when clicking Run
-- This is intentional to avoid confusion, but means you can't compare results
+- This is intentional to avoid confusion with stale content
 - Use History feature to restore previous outputs

+**Quick Prompt Tooltip:**
+- Hover over "Reply to Email" card to see usage tips
+- Suggests selecting entire email for best results

 **History Limitations:**
 - Limited to last 10 items (saves browser storage)